 a darkly funny, whip-smart coming-of-age tale - Glamour

-Sam Munson is the author of The November Criminals and The War Against the Assholes.
-His writing has appeared in The New York Times, n+1, The Times Literary Supplement, The Wall Street Journal, The National, The Daily Beast, Commentary, Tablet, The New York Observer, The Utopian, and numerous other publications.
+Sam Munson is the author of the novels The November Criminals and The War Against the Assholes.
+His short fiction and criticism have appeared in n+1, Tablet, the New York Times, the Wall Street Journal, The National, the Daily Beast, Commentary, the Times Literary Supplement, the New York Observer, The Utopian and numerous other publications.
+He lives in New York City with his wife and son.
+For more news from Sam, visit sammunson.com